Vaei/SimpleAnimation/README.md

 - Bulk preview mesh assignment via developer settings

 ### Animation Modifiers
-- **Blend Pose** — Bake a sampled pose into an animation using per-bone weights and blend masks, as override or additive
+- **Blend Pose**: Bake a sampled pose into an animation using per-bone weights and blend masks, as override or additive
-- **Blend Transform** — Apply a transform delta across all frames with per-bone masking
+- **Blend Transform**: Apply a transform delta across all frames with per-bone masking
-- **Copy IK Bones** — Copy source bone transforms to IK targets at edit time
+- **Copy IK Bones**: Copy source bone transforms to IK targets at edit time

 ## Changelog